Goodbye Horses: Other appearances

 Before using "Goodbye Horses" in The Silence of the Lambs, Demme included the song on the soundtrack for his 1988 film Married to the Mob.
 The Silence of the Lambs scene was parodied in an episode of Family Guy; Garvey later sued MGM for the show's use of the song.
-The song appeared in a scene from the 2006 film Clerks II, in which Jay and Silent Bob (played by Jason Mewes and Kevin Smith, respectively) parody the Silence of the Lambs scene, and it was also used in another parody of the scene from the 2019 film Jay and Silent Bob Reboot.
+The song appeared in a scene from the 2006 film Clerks II, in which Jay and Silent Bob (played by Jason Mewes and Kevin Smith, respectively) parody the Silence of the Lambs scene repeatedly whenever Jay (Jason Mewes) hears the song, on their boombox he puts on chapstick and begins dancing to the song and quoting the movie, including a flash scene with a tuck.
+It was also later used in another parody of the scene from the 2019 film Jay and Silent Bob Reboot.
 "Goodbye Horses" also appeared in the 2012 slasher film Maniac, a remake of the 1980 film of the same name, as a tribute to the Silence of the Lambs scene.
 The CBS television series Clarice, a spin-off of The Silence of the Lambs, featured the song in a 2021 episode.

 "Goodbye Horses" was also featured in the video games Grand Theft Auto IV (2008) and Skate 3 (2010).
-As of 2021, the house in Perryopolis, Pennsylvania used as Buffalo Bill's house in the film is a vacation rental, and, when visitors enter the basement, "Goodbye Horses" plays as a disco ball lights up.
+As of 2021, the house in Perryopolis, Pennsylvania, used as Buffalo Bill's house in the film is a vacation rental, and, when visitors enter the basement, "Goodbye Horses" plays as a disco ball lights up.